Table of Contents

-In ancient Egypt, carpenters began developing furniture around the middle of the 3rd century BCE.
+In ancient Egypt, carpenters began developing furniture around the middle of the 3rd century BC.
 The first pieces of furniture were chairs and tables that stood on wooden legs.
 Over time, the craftmanship continued to develop, becoming more ornamental and complex.
 Ornamental patterns and shapes were carved in wood and carpenters created furniture that stood higher from the floor.

 Tables became some of the most popular pieces of furniture and the Egyptians began using them for dining and various other activities.
 When carpentry first emerged, chairs and tables were considered a status symbol.
 These early pieces of furniture were reserved only for the wealthiest Egyptians.
-The most prized furniture was a chair with armrests.
+The most prized piece of furniture was a chair with armrests.

 Green was one of the most popular and fashionable colors for makeup in Egypt.
 Green eye shadow was made from Malachite and was used with other pigments to create stunning looks.

-The Ancient Egyptians were responsible for hundreds of inventions that we commonly use and take for granted in the modern world.
+The Ancient Egyptians were responsible for many inventions that we commonly use and take for granted in the modern world.
 Their ingenuity advanced human civilization in many aspects, from medicine to crafts and leisure.
 Today, most of their inventions have been modified and continue to be used across the world.